MajorHype/CSGO-Timer/README.md

 ## Credits

-This program disgned and developed by:
+This program designed and developed by:

 https://steamcommunity.com/profiles/76561199044328033